zbanks/noodle/README.md

     - Is the easiest way to do this to repeatedly call it with `n_words` set to 1, then 2, etc.?
         - This turns an `O(n^k)` process into `O(n) + O(n^2) + O(n^3) + ... + O(n^k) = O(n^k)` process (big-O notation isn't ideal for analyzing this)
 - `nx_combo_multi(...)` could theoretically take an `n_errors` parameter?
+- Clean up explicit space/other handling
+- Expand `expand_expression()` in Python
+    - Handle all qhex operations in `<...>` brackets (subanagram, transadd, etc.)
+    - Set per-NX flags
+    - Handle enumertations (bare "`5 1 3-1" rewrites to "`_....._._...-._`")
+- "Extract"/re-write rules for matching "inner" words, etc.
+- "Inverse" NX expressions? ("does not match") -- is this easy with NFAs?